Treatment of Cataracts

 What is a cataract?

 A cataract is an eye disease in which the normally clear lens of the eye becomes cloudy or opaque, causing a decrease in vision.
-The lens focuses light onto the back of the eye (the retina) so images appear clear and without distortion.
-The clouding of this lens during cataract formation distorts vision.
+The natural lens of the eye focuses light onto the back of the eye (the retina) so images appear clear and without distortion.
+The clouding of this lens during cataract formation causes blurring and distortion of vision.
 Cataracts are usually a very gradual process of normal aging but can occasionally develop rapidly.
 They commonly affect both eyes, but it is not uncommon for a cataract in one eye to advance more rapidly.
 Cataracts are very common, especially among the elderly.

-The total number of people who have cataracts is estimated to increase to 30.1 million by 2020.
+The total number of people who have cataracts is estimated to increase to 30 million by 2020.
 When people develop cataracts, they begin to have difficulty doing activities they enjoy.
-Some of the most common complaints include difficulty driving at night, reading, or traveling.
+Some of the most common complaints include difficulty driving at night, reading, watching television or movies, and recognizing faces.
 These are all activities for which clear vision is essential.